 — Matthew 5:8

-Resurrection is not only illumination of the mind; it is transformation of the heart.
+Resurrection is not only illumination of the mind; it is the profound transformation of the heart.
 The heart must soften, clear, and become capable of genuine compassion.
-This week addresses wounds, resentment, and emotional heaviness that prevent spiritual ascent.
+This week addresses the wounds, resentment, and emotional heaviness that prevent our spiritual ascent.
+We often carry burdens from the past that act as heavy anchors, keeping our consciousness tied to lower frequencies of pain and grievance.

 Next: Week 7 contemplates the descent of the Spirit and the first clear signs of awakening.